 "Please, " Dean continued, his voice practically trembling.
 "You can't send her back.
 Her dad's mean and he hits her."
 He could feel Mellie cowering beside him, leaning into him and not having said a word since the angry bear that was Dean's father had walked through the door.

 John turned to Mellie.
 "Is that true?" he demanded, oblivious to just how intimidating he could be and how an abused child would surely react to his demeanour.

 Mellie was terrified.
-She wrung her hands in her lap and kept her eyes glued to the floor.
+She wrung her hands in her lap and kept her eyes glued to the floor, leaning into Dean for comfort.
 Her father's voice rang in her head, warning her never to tell anyone or he'd make sure she regretted it.
 Days on end locked into the closet came to mind, or a beating so bad she couldn't move for a week.

 "Melanie, I need you to answer me," John Winchester said sternly.
 "Does your dad hit you?"

 She shook her head.
 "No," she said, falling into her old habit of lying and denying as she had been taught.

 He was going to send her home anyway; she knew it.
 "Coz he wouldn't let me get a dog," she lied.
 The less she said against her dad, the less mad he would be.

 John practically growled.
 "Get in the car," he commanded sharply before turning back to his sons.
 "I'll deal with you two later.
 Get packed and ready to go by the time I get back."